yamingy/pyLAMNER/README.md

-# lamner-c
+# pyLAMNER
-Code comment generation for Java
+Code comment generation for python following the work of LAMNER